Dasmariñas: Sampaloc

 There were numerous sampaloc (English: tamarind) trees in this place that's why it was given such name.

-It has the largest land area in Dasmariñas.
+Sampaloc has the largest land area in Dasmariñas City.
 Today, this place is considered one of the richest district and the economic zone of Dasmariñas.
+The families of Dela Cuesta, Licot, Virata, Purificacion, Alvaran, Beltran, Villanueva, Atienza, Tagle and Joson are the first settlers of this barrio.